gavinyork/zephyr3d/doc/markdown/scene.graphnode.isbatchable.md

 ## GraphNode.isBatchable() method

-returns true if the object is batchable
+Returns true if the object supports instanced rendering.

+When true, the object should also implement the [BatchDrawable](doc/markdown/./scene.batchdrawable.md) methods.

 **Signature:**